Clint Finley: Professional career

-On April 7, 2005 he was signed by the Dallas Cowboys.
-He was released in June.
+On April 7, 2005, he was signed by the Dallas Cowboys and was released in June.
 After being released he did not play another NFL game.

 Later life

 From 2010 to 2015 Finley served as Athletic Director/Head Football Coach at Los Fresnos CISD.
 Finley’s team made the playoffs each of those years.
 He later served as Athletic Director/Head Football Coach at Big Spring ISD.
-Finley is currently a Corporate Salesman for Performance Chemical Company in Midland, TX.
+Finley is currently serving as the Athletic Director/Head Football Coach for Sealy High School in South Texas.